jokerinya/basicFlexboxReference/README.md

 # A Basic Study on Flexbox
 In this repository, there is a basic index page and can be observed "_how flexbox works_".
 You can see live demo [here](https://jokerinya2013.github.io/basicFlexboxReference/).
+At the creation of this project, [Udemy lesson](https://www.udemy.com/course/css-the-complete-guide-incl-flexbox-grid-sass/) has been used.